jamiepine/prismix/readme.md

 ## How it works
-Using the Prisma SDK we parse the input schemas into a DMMF objects, then process the schema merge into a single DMMF object, finally it is converted back into Prisma schema format manually using deserializer code I found on IBM's GitHub... and cleaned up massively.
+Using the Prisma SDK we parse the input schemas into a DMMF objects, then process the schema merge into a single DMMF object as per the config file, finally it is converted back into Prisma schema format using a custom deserializer, adapted from `@IBM/prisma-schema-transformer` and written to the output location.

 ## To-do